MikkelHauge/Blackout/README.md

 When it then detects you're not in fullscreen anymore, it sets the wallpaper to a random one, from a very specific folder (custom folder is on the todolist!) - it currently only cares about F:\Pictures\Wallpapers (I was lazy)

+Also note: When closing the program, it just minimizes to system tray.
+You have to right click and close it from there.

 This is still a work in progress.

 Todo: